 Other considerations when selling shares

 Selling in lots to reduce risks.
 If you have made a profit and have a large position, some people like to sell in lots.
 A percentage of their share at a time.
-Even though the transaction cost is more it is like reverse dollar cost averaging.
+Even though the transaction cost is more it is like reverse dollar-cost averaging.
 It mitigates some risk.
 I personally do not sell shares in pieces.
 I am either in or out.

 One big mistake of selling a stock is to get back in after you sell it.
-It is like a relationship, if you left it chances were there was a good reason and you should not go running back to your girlfriend unless she really is the one and only for the long-term.
+It is like a relationship if you left it chances were there was a good reason and you should not go running back to your girlfriend unless she really is the one and only for the long-term.

 I personally do not like to sell stocks at open.
 I do not have empirical evidence for this, but seem not to get the best execution price on open.
 I wait until late morning trading.
-I does not always work, but for me, I seem to get a better execution price.
+I do not always work, but for me, I seem to get a better execution price.

 Sell stops and limits – Use if you want, but in the long-run stock strategy counts more than trading tactics.

-In conclusion, the best way to make money trading in the stock market is have a solid strategy for purchasing and selling.
+In conclusion, the best way to make money trading in the stock market is to have a solid strategy for purchasing and selling.
 If you have a better method for exiting or timing shares of stock, let me know.
-I prefer to a simple approach that for me has been time tested.
+I prefer a simple approach that for me has been time tested.